 - UIAA falls: at least 5 with 80 kg (no worries, a real UIAA fall is practically impossible during normal use)

-- static elongation 8 – 10 %
+- Static elongation 8 – 10 %

 For people who are doing a lot of indoor climbing and top rope climbing, a high sheath percentage is important, as the rope is under a lot of strain.

-A thicker single rope will also be more tear-resistant – however, with each millimeter the friction is increased – in the anchors as well as the belay device itself, which makes climbing more exhausting.
+A thicker single rope will also be more tear-resistant – however, with each millimetre, the friction is increased – in the anchors as well as the belay device itself, which makes climbing more exhausting.
 When doing a lot of lead climbing and long routes, it is worthwhile to pick a rope with a somewhat lower diameter, to save strength with both friction and weight.

 Quite often, single ropes are also used for mountaineering, for example when climbing passages on rock are present.
 Here, usually a relatively thin single rope is chosen, as it weighs less.